-- 29. To the extent possible, a request for information pursuant to Section Four should be made in writing, and addressed to the relevant contact person(s) (see Annex).
-A request should generally specify the following: - (i) the information sought by the Requesting Authority; - (ii) a general description of the matter which is the subject of the request and the purpose for which the information is sought; - (iii)the desired time period for reply and, where appropriate, the urgency thereof; - (iv)to whom, if already known, onward disclosure of information provided to the Requesting Authority is likely to be necessary on a need-to-know basis; and - (v) any information known to, or in the possession of, the Requesting Authority that might assist the Requested Authority in fulfilling the request.
+- 29. To the extent possible, a request for information pursuant to Sections Four and Six should be made in writing, and addressed to the relevant contact person(s) (see Annex A).
+A request should generally specify the following: - (i) the information sought by the Requesting Authority; - (ii) a general description of the matter which is the subject of the request and the purpose for which the information is sought; - (iii) to whom, if already known, onward disclosure of information provided to the Requesting Authority is likely to be necessary on a need-to-know basis; - (iv) any information known to, or in the possession of, the Requesting Authority that might assist the Requested Authority in fulfilling the request; and - (v) The desired time period for reply and, where appropriate, the urgency thereof.

-When receiving requests for information or assistance, the Authorities should provide one another with the fullest cooperation consistently with this Letter and their responsibilities and legal frameworks.
+When receiving requests for information or assistance, the Authorities should provide one another with the fullest cooperation consistently with this CA and their responsibilities and legal frameworks.
 In case of denial of assistance, the requested Authority should give reasons for not providing the requested assistance.